clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  to enforce an egress policy that allows only workloads from *namespaces I own* on remote clusters and not from namespaces assigned to other users.
 The labels of workloads running in other namespaces are not trusted.
+- **Access control based on workload verified/validated version**:  As a Service owner, I would like to allow access to a specific service only for validated and trusted workloads.
+This might be an extension or working in conjunction with any or all of the above use-cases.
+Only specific version of the image (validated by image tag or even SHA) is allowed to access this service.

 ## Goals